-Dear UNH Community,
+Dear UNH Manchester Community,

-Thank you for taking the time to read the 2023 Annual Security Report and Annual Fire Safety Report (AFSR).
-The AFSR, provided to you in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, is full of useful information about safety and security at the University of New Hampshire, Franklin Pierce School of Law in Concord, New Hampshire.
+Thank you for taking the time to read the 2023 Annual Security Report (ASR).
+The ASR, provided to you in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, is full of useful information about safety and security at the University of New Hampshire, College of Professional Studies (CPS), located in Manchester.
 Within this guide you will find crime statistics for the previous three calendar years, statistics for on-campus residential housing fires for the previous three calendar years, campus safety and disciplinary policies, alcohol and drug policies, and policies that specifically address prevention of and response to sexual assault, domestic violence, dating violence, and stalking.

-While the UNH Franklin Pierce School of Law is generally a safe place to study and work, it is not without the challenges that other institutions of similar size and scope face.
-There are many resources available to help you make informed decisions about your safety and security at the UNH Franklin Pierce School of Law.
-The UNH Police Department is active on Instagram, Facebook, and Twitter.
-UNH communicates to staff, students, faculty and guests through Rave alerts, directed communication and press releases regarding incidents happening in or around campus.
-We also provide multiple community events such as Citizen Police Academy, Rape Aggression Defense (women's self-defense training) and Coffee with a Cop.
+While UNH CPS is generally a safe place to study and work, it is not without the challenges that other institutions of similar size and scope face.
+There are many resources available to help you make informed decisions about your safety and security at the University of New Hampshire's Manchester campus.
+The UNH Police Department and UNH Security Services is active on Instagram, Facebook, and Twitter.
+UNH communicates to staff, students, faculty and guests through press releases regarding incidents happening in or around campus.
+We also provide multiple community events such as Citizen Police Academy, RAD (women's self-defense training), and coffee with a cop.

-By making yourself familiar with the UNH Franklin Pierce School of Law safety and security policies you are taking a significant step in protecting yourself and your community.
-This AFSR contains a great deal of resources for students and employees who are in crisis, and we encourage you to reach out should you or someone else need our assistance.
+By making yourself familiar with UNH CPS's safety and security policies you are taking a significant step in protecting yourself and your community.
+This ASR contains a great deal of resources for students and employees who are in crisis, and we encourage you to reach out should you or someone else need our assistance.

-Sincerely.
+Sincerely,

-Paul H Dean
+Paul H. Dean

-Chief of Police/ Associate VP for Public Safety and Risk Management

-University of New Hampshire Police Department
+Chief of Police/ Associate VP for Public Safety and Risk Management University of New Hampshire Police Department

-Compilation of the 2023 Annual Security Report and Annual Fire Safety Report for the University of New Hampshire Franklin Pierce School of Law
+Compilation of the 2023 Annual Security Report for the University of New Hampshire - College of Professional Studies, Manchester Campus.

-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act requires the distribution of an Annual Security Report and Annual Fire Safety Report to all current faculty, staff, and students and notice of its availability to prospective students, faculty, and staff.
-This document, referred to as the "Annual Security Report and Annual Fire Safety Report" or "AFSR" is one of many mechanisms designed to inform current and potential UNH community members of crime; arrest and referral statistics; current crime response; reporting; prevention and awareness policies, including policies regarding sexual assault, domestic violence, dating violence, and/or stalking; campus disciplinary policies and relevant state laws; and of campus safety and security.
-This "AFSR" includes crime, arrest and referral statistics for the previous three calendar years concerning reported crimes that occurred on campus, in certain off-campus buildings or property owned or controlled by the University of New Hampshire, and on public property within or immediately adjacent to and accessible from the campus.
-The fire report at the end of the document contains current University of New Hampshire Housing fire safety protocols and fire statistics for the previous three calendar years.
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act requires the distribution of an Annual Security Report to all current faculty, staff, and students and notice of its availability to prospective students, faculty, and staff.
+This document, referred to as the "Annual Security Report" or "ASR" is one of many mechanisms designed to inform current and potential UNH Manchester community members of crime, arrest and referral statistics, of current crime response, reporting, prevention and awareness policies, including policies regarding sexual assault, domestic violence, dating violence, and/or stalking, of campus disciplinary policies and relevant state laws, and of campus safety and security.
+This "ASR" includes crime, arrest and referral statistics for the previous three calendar years concerning reported crimes that occurred on campus, in certain off-campus buildings or property owned or controlled by the UNH-Manchester Campus, and on public property within, or immediately adjacent to and accessible from, the campus.
+The fire report at the end of the document contains UNH Manchester Residential Housing fire statistics for the previous three calendar years.
+As of May 2023, UNH Manchester campus no longer offers on-campus residential housing.